Kingsford-Group/kourami/README.md

 java -jar <PATH_TO>/Kourami.jar [options] <bam-1> ... <bam-n>
 ```
 NOTE: kourami jar takes a **bam aligned to Kourami reference panel built from IMGT/HLA db** (included in the preformatted IMGT-HLA database).
-Detailed notes on how to generate input bam consisting of HLA loci reads aligned to known alleles is explained [here](https://github.com/Kingsford-Group/kourami/blob/master/preprocessing.md)
+Detailed notes on how to generate input bam consisting of HLA loci reads aligned to known alleles is explained in [How to prepare input bam and HLA panel for Kourami](https://github.com/Kingsford-Group/kourami/blob/master/preprocessing.md).

 Option Tag | Description
 ----------------------- | -----------------------------